Heather is a nursery school teacher. She's had to become quick and efficient at drawing princesses to meet the high demand!

 5. Upper Body

 How you draw the upper body really depends on the body type you want to give your princess.
 I prefer to give mine a small chest and average-sized waist so they don't end up looking like a Barbie doll.
 (We don't want to send out the wrong message to our children!)

 If you want to draw a childlike princess, all you have to do is flatten the chest by drawing two straight lines down towards the waist.
 If you like, you can give your princess a belt as I have done here, or you can leave it plain.

 Drawing the arms of a princess can be tricky, especially in terms of getting the length correct.
 A few times I have ended up with a princess that resembles either Mr. Tickle from the Mr. Men series, or Stumpy!
 Try to have the arms arrive just below the waist for the most natural look possible.

 If drawing fingers makes you nervous, you can always draw "mitten hands" as I have done with this princess.
 Children don't seem to mind either way!

-7. The Dress and the Final Product
+7. Dress and the Final Details

 Here is the part in which you can go wild!
 Dresses exists in many forms, so just use your imagination.
-In this case, I have drawn a long, broad dress decorated with a girl's favourite symbol, the heart.
+In this case, I have drawn a long, broad dress decorated with a favourite symbol, the heart.
 To make it look as if the dress is trailing along the ground, draw a slightly wider oval-shaped base as I have done here.
-I have also included a number of wavy layers so that my girls can vary the colouring of the dress.
+I have also included a number of wavy layers so that my little ones can vary the colouring of the dress.